alttch/eva3/doc/lm/macros.rst

 applications or user via :doc:`LM EI<lm_ei>` interface or :doc:`LM API<lm_api>`
 functions.

-Macro code is located the file written in Python and located in the folder **xc/lm/** under the name <macro_id>.py, i.e. *test.py* for "test" macro.
+Macro code is located a file written in Python and located in the folder **xc/lm/** under the name <macro_id>.py, i.e. *test.py* for "test" macro.
 Macro id should be unique within the single LM PLC, full id (group/id) - within the whole installation.